Hash-AK/VoidEcho/README.md

 ## VoidECho
 This is a text-based Go game, like my previous project TextHackventure.
-It is not completly finished yet, as the end goal isn't yet really reachable.
-This was made for siege.hackclub.com
+ This was made for siege.hackclub.com.
+It follows this week's theme, 'signals', because the goal of the game is to read the space base's radio center, and send an emergency message trought the long-range frequency.
 ## Gameplay
-There is two game 'modes' :
+This game feautre two distinct gameplay modes that change as you progess throught the story :
-- 'Room' based : when you're outside the base, you mvoe around the location.
+- 'Room' based : when you're outside the base, you move around the location.
 You move around with commands like ```go north``` if your current room have an exit to the north.
 It's full commands list is the following :
 ```go [north/south/east/west] - go in the specified direction, if a path exist.
 look - Describe the surrounding, the items around, the different paths, etc.
 look [item/feature name] - Look at the specified item or feature, if it exists in the current room.